robot5000-design/ms2/README.md

 The landing page features a simple message as the users focus falls to a black box which contains an explanation of what the site does.
 A large obvious CTA with the text Go! signifies to the user what to do next.
-Font Awesome icons are used where appropriate to help guide the user.
+Font Awesome icons are used throughout the site, where appropriate to help guide the user.

 _Quiz Options:_